Considerations Before Buying New Construction

 When buying new construction homes, you can have a lot of influence on how the house turns out.
 Changes can be made so that the property better fits what you want from a home.

 There can be downsides to new construction, though.
-If you aren't careful, however, the finished product might not meet your expectations.
-If this is the case, costs could increase if you need to make changes or alterations after the home should have been finished.
+However, if you aren't careful, the finished product might not meet your expectations.
+If this is the case, costs could increase if you need to make changes or alterations after the home has been finished.

-This scenario can be avoided if you have good communication with your architect and contractor.
+This scenario can be avoided if you communicate well with your architect and contractor.

-If your new construction is part of a larger development, you might find you have less say hey in how things turn out.
+If your new construction is part of a more considerable development, you might have less say in how things turn out.
 This could be more of a problem if the home is a townhouse or a unit in a complex.

 Timing Your Purchase